gristlabs/grist-help/help/investment-research.md

 We want to be able to select a year, and then show a pie chart for that year that displays the total for each category code.
 The “Select By” option we chose ensures that only the selected year’s data is used.
-All that’s left is to change the chart type to “Pie Chart”, and set “Visible Series” to only “category_code” and “raised_amount_usd”.
+All that’s left is to change the chart type to “Pie Chart”, and set “Visible Series” to only “category_code” and “raised_amount_usd” and hide the other data series.

 ![25-dynamic-vis-fields](images/investment-research/25-dynamic-vis-fields.png)

-Note: Graphs need more screenspace, so our small screenshots will look better if we close the side-panes.
+Note: Graphs need more screenspace, so our small screenshots will look better if we close the side-panes by clicking on the opener icons (<span class="grist-icon" style="mask-image: var(--icon-PanelLeft)"></span>,
+<span class="grist-icon" style="mask-image: var(--icon-PanelRight)"></span>).

 Let’s also sort the table by “funded_year”.

 ![26-dynamic-table-sort](images/investment-research/26-dynamic-table-sort.png)

 As far as sorting, the highlighted button above the table reminds you that sort settings aren’t saved automatically.
-Click the button and select “Save” to do that.
+Click the green button and select “Save” to do that.

 ![27-dynamic-table-sort-save](images/investment-research/27-dynamic-table-sort-save.png)